Doanmyvan/Online-and-Mobile-App-Hotel-Booking-Analysis/README.md

 In Q1 2024, a total of 500 bookings were recorded via online and mobile channels, with an average booking value of $801, generating $400,430 in total OTB revenue including cancelled booking which account 48% of total booking.

-- In generar, there was minimal variation in booking volume & OTB revenue across the channels.
+- In general, there was minimal variation in booking volume & OTB revenue across the channels.
   - Website was the channel contributed most booking with 35% followed by third-party OTA (33%))  and mobile application contiuted the least booking with 32%
   - At the same time, booking from website channel contributed 34% of total OTB revenue, followed by booking from OTAs (33%)and Mobile App (32%)
 - In term of booking cancellation, Website also had the highest cancellation rate with 36%, then was OTAs with 34%, finally was Mobile App was only 30%.